-If you don’t get treatment for seizures, their symptoms can become worse and progressively longer in duration.
-Extremely long seizures can lead to coma or death.
+If you don’t get treatment for seizures, their symptoms can become worse and progressively last longer.
+Prolonged seizures can lead to coma or death.

-Doctors can have a difficult time diagnosing seizure types.
-Your doctor may recommend certain tests to diagnose a seizure accurately and to help ensure that the treatments they recommend will be effective.
+Your doctor may recommend specific tests to accurately diagnose a seizure and help ensure that the treatments they recommend will be effective.

-Your doctor will consider your full medical history and the events leading up to the seizure.
-For example, conditions such as migraine headaches, sleep disorders, and extreme psychological stress can cause seizure-like symptoms.
+Your doctor will consider your complete medical history and the events leading up to the seizure.
+For example, migraine, headaches, sleep disorders, and extreme psychological stress can cause seizure-like symptoms.

 Lab tests may help your doctor rule out other conditions that can cause seizure-like activity.
 The tests may include: